athomasq/athomasq.github.io/investing/investor-updates.md

 **Good:** We signed a channel partnership with the Sirius Cybernetics Corp.
 Hoping to get lots of high-quality leads from this.
 The initial economics are merely okay, not great for us, but we're treating this as an experiment to find out if it works, not trying to optimize yet.

 **Bad:** Tessier-Ashpool decided not to purchase.
 This was a large opportunity ($80k) and we spent a lot of time on it.
 They say they like the product and we were their first choice, but they're under a company-wide freeze on new software contracts.
-Will check in quarterly and actively reopen in Q1 2023.
+Will check in quarterly and try to reopen in Q1 2023.

 **On my mind:** How can we shorten our sales cycle?